nsrau/azure-docs.it-it/articles/automation/troubleshoot/shared-resources.md

 #### <a name="cause"></a>Causa

-Si è verificato un problema noto relativo all'aggiornamento dei moduli AzureRM in un account di automazione che si trova in un gruppo di risorse con un nome numerico che inizia con 0.
+Si è verificato un problema noto con l'aggiornamento dei moduli di AzureRM in un account di automazione che si trova in un gruppo di risorse con un nome numerico che inizia con 0.There is a known issue with updating the AzureRM modules in an Automation Account that is in a resource group with a numeric name that starts with 0.

 #### <a name="resolution"></a>Risoluzione

-Per aggiornare i moduli di Azure nell'account di automazione, è necessario che si trovi in un gruppo di risorse con un nome alfanumerico.
-I gruppi di risorse con nomi numerici che iniziano con 0 non sono in grado di aggiornare i moduli AzureRM in questo momento.
+Per aggiornare i moduli di Azure nell'account di automazione, deve trovarsi in un gruppo di risorse con un nome alfanumerico.
+I gruppi di risorse con nomi numerici che iniziano con 0 non sono in grado di aggiornare i moduli di AzureRM in questo momento.

-### <a name="module-fails-to-import"></a>Scenario: L'importazione del modulo non riesce o i cmdlet non possono essere eseguiti dopo l'importazione
+### <a name="scenario-module-fails-to-import-or-cmdlets-cant-be-executed-after-importing"></a><a name="module-fails-to-import"></a>Scenario: L'importazione del modulo non riesce o i cmdlet non possono essere eseguiti dopo l'importazione

 #### <a name="issue"></a>Problema